4D-Technologies/responsive_data_grid/responsive_data_grid/README.md

 ## Features

-1. Paging
+1. Paging of data for maximum efficiency (both client side and server side)
 2. Sorting (including multi-column sorting)
 3. Filtering (including mutli-column filtering with friendly interactive filter dialogs)
-4. Paging
-5. Infinite scroll with load on demand
+4. Infinite scroll with load on demand
-6. Height, or shrinkwrap mode.
+5. Height, or shrinkwrap mode.
-7. Full responsive design similar to how bootstrap grid layout works allowing for custom layouts of your data grid across mobile, web and desktop.
+6. Full responsive design similar to how bootstrap grid layout works allowing for custom layouts of your data grid across mobile, web and desktop.

 ## Getting Started